 - 1. Limits of Metamorphism

 - 2. Kinds of Metamorphism

 - 3. Mineralogical Phase Rule

 - 4. Zones of Metamorphism

 - 5. Contact Metamorphic Facies

 - 6. Blueschist Facies

 - 7. Describe Formation of Wollastonite

 - 8. Role of CO2 in Very low-grade Metamorphism of Mafic rocks

 Answer ALL questions.
-All questions Carry equal Marks $4 \times 15 = 60 M$ b) Describe the textures of metamorphic rocks with neat sketches
+All questions Carry equal Marks $4 \times 15 = 60 M$

 9. a) Describe the role of Agents in Metamorphism